Notion vs Confluence: Which is best for your team's knowledge in 2026?

 Confluence is generally the better option for large enterprises and technical teams due to its structured, hierarchical organization with "Spaces" and deep integration with the Atlassian ecosystem like Jira.
 This structure enforces consistency and simplifies information discovery at scale, making it ideal for technical documentation and project planning.

 Notion offers a free plan, with paid tiers starting at $10/user/month for Plus, but Notion AI is an additional $10/user/month add-on.
-Confluence also has a free tier, with paid plans starting at $6.05/user/month for Standard, but Atlassian Intelligence is only included in its more expensive Premium and Enterprise plans.
+Confluence also has a free tier, with paid plans starting at $6.05/user/month for Standard, while Atlassian Intelligence is conveniently included in its robust Premium and Enterprise plans.

 Yes, external platforms like eesel AI are designed to unify knowledge across Notion, Confluence, and over 100 other tools.
 By connecting to all your existing applications, they break down knowledge silos and provide a comprehensive AI assistant that learns from all your company's data, including customer interactions.